Skip to main content

 What is there to do at Adventureland?

-Adventureland has tons of attractions for all ages.
-My son who had just turned 9 at the time had the most fun of all my kids, but we could've easily filled the day finding activities for any of our kids.
+Adventureland has tons of attractions for all ages. when we visited in 2018, my son who had just turned 9 at the time had the most fun of all my kids, but we could've easily filled the day finding activities for any of our kids.
 His personal favorite was a tie between the Red Baron and the Underground, and my younger kids absolutely loved the carousel.
 As an adult I tend to not think of the carousel as very exciting, but it was a good reminder to me that kids are looking at things through fresh eyes.
 It was probably the most fun we had as a family because we did it all together, and the little ones were so happy.
 I also loved the Outlaw--I'm a sucker for a classic wooden coaster!
-Besides the ones we saw, there is also a new ride scheduled to open during summer 2019 called the Phoenix.
-It looks pretty exciting!!

 a ferris wheel is visible in the background as a woman with dark brown hair smiles and snuggles a sleeping baby in a carrier next to a blue stroller where a blonde boy is also sleeping